Betty White confirms she is ‘fine’ amid coronavirus outbreak

-(WJW) — Betty White, 98, is doing well amongst the coronavirus outbreak, according to TODAY.
+(WJW) — 98-year-old Betty White is doing well amongst the coronavirus outbreak, according to TODAY.

 Concern over White’s safety arose on Twitter Wednesday night after Tom Hanks announced that he and his wife, Rita Wilson, had contracted the virus.